FlorRoth/enviame-test/README.md

 #### Testing
     Endpoints can be tested with the attached postman collection.
     Disclaimer: get users endpoint is unprotected so it's easy for the tester to get user data and login/test.
+    The postman collection data is just an example, modify to test the endpoints.